 Accountants’ Key Role in Securing PPP Fundingby

-Small to medium-sized businesses have weathered quite a storm over the past year and as accountants with clients in this category, these businesses are looking to you to captain the ship.
+Small to medium-sized businesses have weathered quite a storm over the past year.
+As accountants with business-owning clients, you can help to captain the ship.

-Thankfully, with the implementation of the Paycheck Protection Program (PPP)’s second round there is some relief in sight for your SMB clients as 2020 has had a significant impact on them.
+With the implementation of the Paycheck Protection Program (PPP)’s second round some relief is in sight for your SMB clients, as 2020 has had a significant impact on them.

-The pandemic has taken its toll on daily operations for these enterprises and the road to recovery is still a long one ahead.
-For those still seeking financial relief, it’s important to remember that PPP loans don’t come as a free pass -and if your client’s company is still looking to apply for funding, there are some key measures to be aware of.
+The pandemic has taken its toll on these enterprises' daily operations, and the road to recovery is still a long one.
+For those seeking financial relief, remember that PPP loans don’t come as a free pass, and if your client’s company is still looking to apply for funding, there are some key measures to be aware of.

 PPP Second Draw Eligibility and Newly Announced Nuances

 In order to be eligible for the PPP, your business client must certify (or provide documentation) showing a reduction of 25 percent or more in revenue from a single quarter when comparing 2019 to 2020.
-Your client must be a business that was operating before Feb.15th, 2020 with at least one employee and employ no more than 300 employees.
+Your client must be a business that was operating before February 15, 2020, with at least one employee and must employ no more than 300 employees.

-There are certain businesses that receive special allocations or increased funding with this round of the PPP.
-As of the announcement by President Biden on February 22nd, 2021, the focus for this second round will be on “mom and pop” businesses.
-For these smaller small businesses, with fewer than 20 employees, there will be a two-week exclusive window to apply for the funding.
+Certain businesses will receive special allocations or increased funding with this round of the PPP.
+As of the announcement by President Biden on February 22, 2021, the focus for this second round will be on “mom and pop” businesses.
+These small businesses, which have fewer than 20 employees, will have a two-week exclusive window to apply for the funding.

 This announcement also included some changes in eligibility rules that will become effective the first week in March.
-For self-employed, sole proprietors, and independent contractors who were given decreased funding due to the loan being based on the number of employees - they can now qualify for more money.
+Self-employed persons, sole proprietors and independent contractors who were given decreased funding due to the loan being based on the number of employees can now qualify for more money.

-As an accountant for a small to medium sized enterprise (SME), it is important to set your clients up for success when applying for funding.
+As an accountant for a small to medium-sized enterprise (SME), you must set your clients up for success when applying for funding.
 This, like most things in accounting, comes down to proper preparation.
-Good record keeping is critical to obtain funding to any capacity - PPP or otherwise.
+Good record keeping is critical to obtain funding in any capacity, PPP or otherwise.

-Making sure that your clients are gathering, organizing, and keeping documentation and required reports is the first step.
-Communicating with them the importance of keeping their financials updated and to be promptly and accurately responding to questions from your accounting team is also essential.
+Making sure that your clients are gathering, organizing and keeping documentation and required reports is the first step.
+Communicating with them the importance of keeping their financials updated and being prompt and accurate in responses to your accounting team is also essential.

 The Particulars of Payroll

-Another thing to check in on with your clients is the payroll system or provider they are using.
-Whether they are using an internal or external payroll system, there should be the capacity to create reports specific to the PPP.
+You should also check with your clients about the payroll system or provider they are using.
+Whether they are using an internal or external payroll system, they need the capacity to create reports specific to the PPP.
 This average monthly payroll application is one of the requirements for PPP and is important to have completed with the utmost accuracy.

 Once Funding is Received

-If your client does receive funding, there are some important steps they can take to ensure they are staying on top of their money management.
+If your client does receive funding, they must take some important steps to ensure they are staying on top of their money management.
 Understanding what's allowable and not allowable in terms of the loan is the best place to start, so you can be sure that you know the rules of the game.

 Segregating the loan funds in your books will make your money more easily accountable and help your client better determine what they can spend that money on.
 Finally, be sure to keep your clients up to date on any changes and variances as they are announced from the government, as there are bound to be some updates as we move forward.

-With more money to give, the PPP loan can further target funds towards businesses that need it.
-As an accountant, you can help steer the ship to help them obtain this funding by proving their individual needs.
+With more money to give, the PPP loan can further target funds toward businesses that need it.
+As an accountant, you can help steer the ship to help clients obtain this funding by proving their individual needs.